128technology/docs/docs/bcp_per-adjacency_traffic_engineering.md

     exit
 exit
 ```

+### Limitations

+Traffic engineering includes a performance impact to the packet-per-second processing rate of the worker cores.
+When used in conjunction with other traffic engineering settings, performance is further impacted; each level of traffic engineering requires buffering for their scheduled objects.

 ### Gathering Statistics

 To gather information about Per-Adjacency Traffic Engineering, query the following statistics using the `show stats traffic-eng device-interface peer-path` command within the CLI.
 These statistics are specific to the peer-path and provide insight into how the adjacency schedulers are operating.